 Geocoding is a process of analysing postal addresses of accounts and contacts to deduce their geographic localisation.
 Each address is associated to a pair of X and Y coordinates enabling the account or contact to be represented on a map.
+This operation can be applied to batch data, or via the Geocoding menu, which will enable manual error handling.

 > Accounts / contacts tabs